How AI Interior Design Tools Actually Work in 2026

 The practical difference is that multimodal models are significantly better at preserving the physical structure of the room while changing its aesthetic.
 If your room has an asymmetric window arrangement, a low ceiling, or an unusual chimney breast, a multimodal model is more likely to respect those features in the redesigned output rather than smoothing them away.

-What AI room design tools can and cannot do
+What can AI room design tools do — and what can't they do?

 - Can do: generate a visualisation of how a room could look in a different style, with different furniture, different colours, and different materials